isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 ```
 The response indicates that no changes occurred on the online repository in relation to the last push.

+> ## 7.
+Submit your update repository to review
+>
+> Submit the URL of your forked GitHub repository to Moodle at [Exercise 2 submission](https://elearning.ulisboa.pt/mod/questionnaire/view.php?id=465359).
+Do this only after you push your local repository to the remote GitHub repository.

-## Pull request the fork to the original repository
+## 8. Pull request the fork to the original repository

 Finally, we want to submit our changes in the fork to the original repository.
 This can be done at the repository's page at GitHub.